lardemua/atom_documentation/docs/procedures.md

 ATOM provides a way to visualize the fustrums of RGB and Depth cameras.
 These may be useful to get a clue about the overlap between sensors, or the ammount of coverage of a work volume.
 Below you can see the fustrum of two rgb cameras.
 One of the cameras is positioned on the end-effector of the manipulator, and when it moves, so does its fustrum.

+This functionality is only available in the set initial estimate stage.

 <figure markdown align=center>
   ![](img/MMTBot_fustrum.gif){width="100%" }
   <figcaption align=center>Visualizing fustrum of RGB sensors in the MMTBot.</figcaption>